rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 6. Save that file.
 Then, go to [Apple support](http://support.apple.com/kb/DL1572) and install the older version of Java (Java 6).
 Once that is installed, Gephi should run normally.

 7. Run Gephi once it is installed.
-You will be presented with a welcome prompting you to open a recent file, create a new project, or load a sample file.
+You will be presented with a welcome prompting you to Open a recent file, Create a new project, or Load a sample file.

-8. Click “New Project” and then click the “Data Laboratory” tab on the horizontal bar at the top of the Gephi window (Fig. 7.3).
+8. Click “New Project” and then click the “Data Laboratory” tab on the horizontal bar at the top of the Gephi window.

 ## When Not To Use Networks